schang154/schang154/README.md

 - 👋 Hi, I’m @schang154
 - 👀 I’m interested in ...
 Web Development and Data Analytics
 - 🌱 I’m currently learning ...
+React, Redux, and improving data engineering skills
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... shchang1128@gmail.com